 How to request a Federal Direct Loan if one was not offered?

-What if I already have a Federal Direct Loan and want to change the amount?
+What if I already accepted a Federal Direct Loan and want to change the amount?

 How Much Can I Borrow?